The FDA recently issued a warning to caution against the dangers of injectable silicone for… Read More

 How Much Does Eyelid Surgery Cost?

 According to statistics gathered by the American Society of Plastic Surgeons (ASPS), blepharoplasty is typically around $3,000*.
 However, several factors can affect this price, such as whether or not upper, lower, or both eyelids are addressed.
+Patients who choose to undergo upper eyelid surgery to correct obstructed vision may be eligible for insurance coverage, since the procedure is considered necessary for functional reasons.
 Other considerations often include surgical technique, anesthesia, facility fees, the geographical location of the practice, your surgeon’s level of experience, and more.
 For a more accurate price estimate (based on your individual concerns), we encourage you to schedule a consultation with Dr. Lintner.

 To help make the cost more affordable for our patients, we also offer plastic surgery financing options with manageable payment plans and low interest rates.